What Is Appendicitis?

 What Causes Appendicitis?

-Appendicitis occurs when the appendix becomes blocked, often by stool, a foreign body, or cancer.
-Blockage may also occur from infection, since the appendix swells in response to any infection in the body.
+Appendicitis happens when the appendix gets blocked, often by poop, a foreign body (something inside you that isn’t supposed to be there), or cancer.
+Blockage may also result from infection, since the appendix can swell in response to any infection in the body.

 What Are the Symptoms of Appendicitis?

 The classic symptoms of appendicitis include:

 - Pain in your lower right belly or pain near your navel that moves lower.
 This is usually the first sign.

 - Nausea and vomiting soon after belly pain begins

 - Dull or sharp pain anywhere in your upper or lower belly, back, or rear end